WrightonLabCSU/DRAM/README.md

 ### Annotate Command-line Options

-    Annotate description: The purpose of DRAM2 '--annotate' is to annotate called genes on input (nucleotide) FASTA (fa*) files.
+    Annotate description: The purpose of DRAM '--annotate' is to annotate called genes on input (nucleotide) FASTA (fa*) files.

     Usage:

-        Annotate called genes using input called genes and the KOFAM database: nextflow run DRAM2 --annotate --input_genes <path/to/called/genes/directory> --use_kofam
+        Annotate called genes using input called genes and the KOFAM database: nextflow run DRAM --annotate --input_genes <path/to/called/genes/directory> --use_kofam

-        Annotate called genes using input fasta files and the KOFAM database: nextflow run DRAM2 --annotate --input_fasta <path/to/called/genes/directory> --use_kofam
+        Annotate called genes using input fasta files and the KOFAM database: nextflow run DRAM --annotate --input_fasta <path/to/called/genes/directory> --use_kofam

-    REQUIRED DRAM2 profile options:
+    REQUIRED DRAM profile options:
         -profile            STRING  <conda, conda_slurm, singularity, singularity_conda>
-                                        Runs DRAM2 either using Conda (must be installed) or Singularity (must be installed).
+                                        Runs DRAM either using Conda (must be installed) or Singularity (must be installed).
-                                        Runs DRAM2 with no scheduling or scheduling via SLURM.
+                                        Runs DRAM with no scheduling or scheduling via SLURM.
                                         See SLURM options in full help menu.

     Annotate options: